Medically reviewed by Drugs.com. Last updated on Dec 25, 2020.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours of this medicine.
+- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours before or 4 hours after this drug.

 How is this medicine (Ferriprox) best taken?

-Use Ferriprox as ordered by your doctor.
+Use Ferriprox (deferiprone tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.
 Take with food if it causes an upset stomach.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.